 Sometimes, clients plan to close their company to coincide with the Delaware franchise tax deadline.
 The Delaware franchise tax is due on or before March 1 of each year for Delaware corporations and on or before June 1 of each year for Delaware LLCs.
 When you pay the franchise tax, you’re actually paying for the previous year—the franchise tax paid in any given year is for the preceding calendar year.
 Delaware franchise taxes are not pro-rated, so your entity will owe the franchise tax fees for the whole year, even if your company is only active for January 1st.
 By filing your cancellation or dissolution by Dec.
 31st, you’ll avoid having to pay the next year's franchise tax.

-While the process of closing a company is faily straightforward, there are things that may need to be considered before you proceed.
+While the process of closing a company is fairly straightforward, there are things that may need to be considered before you proceed.

 We can make the process of closing your company as simple as possible.
 All you need to do is call us at 800-345-2677 or email us and we'll take it from there.
 We can prepare and file all the necessary documentation for you.

-Before we can proceed with the filing of the documents, however, all your company's Franchise Taxes must be paid, including the current year.
+Before we can proceed with the filing of the documents, however, we'll have to make sure all your company's Franchise Taxes are paid, including the current year.
 We can prepare a Certificate of Dissolution or Certificate of Cancellation for your signature and forward it to you via fax or email.

 It must be signed by the authorized person of the LLC or an appropriate officer of the corporation.
 Once signed, simply return it to us by fax or email, and we will file the certificate with the state of Delaware within 24 hours.